Jpunt/sass-t1000/README.md

 }
 ```

-So, if you have some elements that you'd like to layout, you can do things like this:
+So if you have some elements that you'd like to lay out, you can do things like this:

 ```html
 <div class="row">